트립팝 TripopTripop

 Pre-trip: visa, eSIM, money, transit

-• Visa: Most Western passport holders enter Japan visa-free for 90 days.
-Register on Visit Japan Web (vjw.digital.go.jp) at least 48 hours before flight — this generates QR codes for immigration and customs.
+• Visa: Most passport holders enter Japan visa-free for 90 days.
+Register on Visit Japan Web (vjw.digital.go.jp) at least 48 hours before your flight — one QR code clears both immigration and customs.

-• eSIM: A 5GB / 7-day plan runs $10-15 (Airalo, Holafly, Ubigi).
-Coverage in Osaka and Kyoto is excellent — LTE everywhere including temple grounds.
-Skip carrier roaming; it's typically 5x more expensive.
+• eSIM: A 5GB / 7-day plan runs $10–15 (Airalo, Holafly, Ubigi).
+Coverage across Osaka and Kyoto is excellent.
+Carrier roaming is typically 5x more expensive.

-• Transit: Buy ICOCA (2,000 yen, 1,500 yen usable + 500 yen deposit) at Kansai Airport JR counter upon arrival — works on all subways, local trains, and convenience stores.
-Add a Kansai Thru Pass 3-day (5,600 yen) for unlimited Hankyu/Hanshin/Keihan/subway/bus during the temple days.
+• Transit: Buy ICOCA (2,000 yen, 1,500 yen usable + 500 yen deposit) at Kansai Airport JR counter.
+Add a Kansai Railway Pass 2-day (5,600 yen) for unlimited Hankyu/Hanshin/Keihan/subway/bus during temple days.
+Note: as of April 2026 this pass (formerly Kansai Thru Pass) no longer covers Kyoto's subway lines.

 The full plan at a glance

-Drop a one-liner into Tripop — "Osaka Kyoto 5 days, skip USJ, focus on temples" — and the AI builds a time-blocked itinerary in about a minute.
-Add your flight PDFs and hotel confirmations by photo, and the voucher cards attach themselves to the right days.
+Drop one line into Tripop — "Osaka Kyoto 5 days, skip USJ, focus on temples" — and the AI builds a time-blocked itinerary in about a minute.

 Day 1 (arrival) — Dotonbori Glico Man + Ichiran Ramen